Austin Hooper: Professional career

+Pre-draft

-On January 4, 2016, it was announced that Hooper would enter the 2016 NFL Draft, forfeiting his last two years of eligibility.
-Hooper came to the decision after discussing it with his head coach David Shaw and his family.
-He chose to declare due to the draft class being really thin at tight end and his draft stock being high after coming off an impressive season.
+On January 4, 2016, it was announced that Hooper would forfeit his last two years of eligibility and enter the 2016 NFL draft.
+The draft class was notably thin at tight end and his draft stock was high after coming off an impressive season.
 He was one of 15 tight ends to receive an invitation to the NFL Scouting Combine in Indianapolis, Indiana.
 He had an overall impressive performance, finishing third among all tight ends in the 40-yard dash, fourth in the bench press, fifth in the three-cone drill, and finished sixth among his position group in the vertical.

-On March 17, 2016, Hooper opted to participate at Stanford's Pro Day and chose to only perform positional drills for scouts and team representatives from all 32 NFL teams, that also included San Francisco 49ers' head coach Chip Kelly and Oakland Raiders' offensive coordinator Bill Musgrave.
+On March 17, 2016, Hooper opted to participate at Stanford's Pro Day, performing only positional drills for scouts and team representatives that included San Francisco 49ers head coach Chip Kelly and Oakland Raiders offensive coordinator Bill Musgrave.

 Throughout the pre-draft process, Hooper attended private workouts and visits with the Miami Dolphins, Atlanta Falcons, Denver Broncos, and Tennessee Titans.
 Hooper was projected to be a second or third round pick by NFL draft experts and scouts.
 He was ranked the second best tight end prospect in the draft by NFLDraftScout.com and the third best tight end by Sports Illustrated and NFL analyst Mike Mayock.